-Scholarships are awarded to eligible students.
-(Fall)
+Awarded to eligible students (Fall)

 Entrance Scholarship

 The Professional Engineers of Ontario Foundation for Education provides two entrance awards to Grade 12 graduates entering an accredited RMC engineering programme.
 Based upon high Grade 12 standing, one of the awards is made to an eligible female student and one to an eligible male student.